 You will be notified of the outcome of your case approximately 21 to 28 days after the hearing in writing.
 In the event of a positive decision, the Home Office may decide to appeal, but if they do not, they will most likely reverse the decision made previously.
 A refused appeal decision may then be taken to the Upper Tribunal.

 If you find yourself appealing a decision made by the Home Office for any of the reasons outlined earlier in this article, it is important to seek legal representation.
 This will ensure that the correct procedure is followed and that the necessary evidence is provided to ensure you have the best possible chance of a successful outcome.
-Being on the receiving end of a negative immigration decision can be frightening and worrying, but by seeking legal support as soon as possible, the burden can be removed from your shoulders, allowing you to look after your needs and those of your family.
+Being on the receiving end of a negative immigration decision can be frightening and worrying, but by seeking legal support from immigration solicitors as soon as possible, the burden can be removed from your shoulders, allowing you to look after your needs and those of your family.

 It's a shame that you dont have an 'Excellent' star rating on here, as my experience with Reiss Edwards is nothing short of an excellent rating.
 They handled my application for an Indefinite Leave to remain in April 2014 and did my husband's one very recently including my daughter.
 Every time i have approached them, they have continued to treat me with courtesy, respect and patience.
 Amar was indeed a very thorough and professional gentleman.
 He is very knowledgeable, corporative and engaging.
 He responded to my emails, calls and enquiries promptly.
 He was always reassuring.
 I could not have asked for a better Immigration service.
 I would recommend them over and over again for anyone looking for an immigration advice.
 They gave me a free immigration advice when i called them, and the quality of the advice was something other charge thousands for.
 If you need a particular, name, Amar would be it.
 He exemplifies, for me, the true, professional gentleman.
 He is a valuable asset to Reiss Edwards.